inn-ctrl/llm-project/README.md

 ## Hyperparameters
 (fill in details about which hyperparemeters you found most important/relevant while optimizing your model)

 * sample size n: throughout the whole process, the sample size was being adjusted so see the performance of the model overtime.
-This helped us see what the score looks like overtime.
+This helped us see what the score looks like overtime.​
+* Batch size: The number of samples processed before updating the model during training.​
+* Learning rate: The rate at which the model's parameters are updated during training.​
+* Number of epochs: The model iterates over the entire dataset these times during training.​

 ##